aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Returns a PivotFields object that includes all fields in the PivotTable report
+Returns all base pivot fields in the PivotTable.

 **Returns:**
 [PivotFieldCollection](../../com.aspose.cells/pivotfieldcollection)